Mount Ida (Crete)

 Mount Ida (Ἴδα), known variously as Idha, Ídhi, Idi, and Ita (the massif including the mountain is called Psiloritis, Ψηλορείτης), is the highest mountain on the island of Crete, with an elevation of 2,456 m.
 It has the highest topographic prominence of any mountain in Greece.
 A natural park which includes Mount Ida is a member of UNESCO's Global Geoparks Network.

 Located in the Rethymno regional unit, Ida was sacred to the Titaness Rhea in Greek mythology.
 On its slopes lies one of the caves, Idaion Antron, the Idaean Cave, in which, according to legend, the god Zeus was born.
 Other legends, however, place his birthplace in Psychro Cave on the Lasithi Plateau.

-An archaeobotanical study was conducted that looks at the different plant bases in Minoan villas during the Neo-palatial time period in Crete.
+An archaeobotanical study was conducted that looked at the different plant bases in Minoan villas during the Neo-palatial time period in Crete.
 There was a rich range of food plants that were found to contain essential nutrients such as carbohydrates, protein and sources of vitamins.
 The study took place on Mount Ida, at the Minoan villa of Zominthos.